 That said, the statement in The Paper doesn’t really clarify which users are eligible for approval or how that process will work, leaving plenty of room for additional restrictions if the government decides to go that route.

-According to our research.
-Top working services are:
+According to our previous research, top services are:

-- expressvpn.com (Preferred — the highest ranking VPN)
+- expressvpn.com (Preferred — the highest-ranking VPN that works in China)

 Disclaimer: We are not lawyers.
-This is an informative article for educational purpose only.
+This is an informative article for educational purposes only.
 Citizens and travelers should always do their own research and follow the local laws.